sam-sunnarborg/sam-sunnarborg.github.io/Physics101/ParticlePhysics.md

 And just for completeness (and because they're super cool) let's talk briefly about the last row of leptons: neutrinos.

 Neutrinos are the lightest massive particles in the Standard Model, probably a few hundred times lighter than the electron.
 They have no electric charge and barely even interact with matter at all.
-Physicists like to quote the fact that if you shot a neutrino through solid lead until it finally bumped into something it would travel freely for an entire lightyear.
+Physicists like to quote the fact that if you shot a neutrino through solid lead until it finally bumped into something it would travel freely for an entire lightyear before finally interacting.
 That's a quarter of the way to the nearest star to Earth (aka a long long way).

 This obviously then makes neutrinos hard to detect since they just pass right through most material without leaving a trace.
 So hard to detect in fact particle physicists are still just guessing at their mass (see the less than symbol in the Standard Model).
 So unfortunately at experiments like [CMS](CMS.md) neutrinos are not detected directly.
 Instead they are just called missing energy.
 For example, if you see a muon decay into an electron you will have a bit of missing energy.
 It is that missing stuff that we "identify" as neutrinos.
 But don't worry, other experiments are designed to actually see neutrinos.